 Standing on cliffs and putting heads in crocodile mouths?

-No picture is worth it that somebody gets hurt.
+No picture is worth it that somebody gets injured or hurt.
 I will not expect anything from you that is dangerous or requires stuntmen.
 Concept and location shoot expectations should be discussed prior to shooting.

 Don't forget to bring your shoes.